FREE ONLINE ED ASSESSMENT. Start Here

 Also, porn addiction can impact real-life sexual relationships.
 A study involving 487 men aged 18 to 29 suggested that higher pornography use negatively impacted the enjoyment of sexual intimacy with a partner.

-While you might be tempted to skip the doctor’s office and try over-the-counter (OTC) pills to increase stamina — take caution.
+While you might be tempted to skip the doctor’s office and try non-prescription pills to increase stamina — take caution.

-Learn more about the risks of these products in our guide to over-the-counter ED drugs.
+Learn more about the risks of these products in our guide to non-prescription ED pills.
 Or check out the FDA’s list of tainted sexual enhancement products.

 Mental health disorders and emotional issues may contribute to low sexual stamina.